ome/idr-redmine-tracker/README.md

 ## Deployment

 This application is deployed on Kubernetes using the manifests in [k8s](k8s).
+To run this:
-To run this yourself add your postgres and GMail credentials to [k8s/secret-config.yaml.example](secret-config.yaml.example), and change [k8s/pv-nfs.yml](pv-nfs.yml) to point to a persistent volume.
+- Add your PostgreSQL and GMail credentials to [secret-config.yaml.example](k8s/secret-config.yaml.example)
+- Change [pv-nfs.yml](k8s/pv-nfs.yml) to point to a persistent volume
+- Create the Kubernetes resources: `kubectl apply -f k8s`

 ## Issues to be discussed